An assortment of different faces

 Concepts of race are different throughout the world and history.
 However, a few things that have remained constant are the marginalization of people from non-dominant racial groups, the evolving concept of “whiteness,” and the privileges attached to “whiteness.”
 We say “evolving” because “whiteness” is not objective or stable across times, places, and cultures.

-For example, in the U.S., Polish, Greek, Hungarian, Slavic, Italian immigrants, and others initially experienced a number of prejudices.
+For example, in the United States (US), Polish, Greek, Hungarian, Slavic, Italian immigrants, and others initially experienced several prejudices.
 Many white Americans labelled them as inferior and thought they would “contaminate” bloodlines.
-These Southern and Eastern European immigrants were not targeted by interracial marriage bans or segregation laws that put them above Black, Brown, and Indigenous communities in U.S. racial hierarchies.
+These Southern and Eastern European immigrants were not targeted by interracial marriage bans or segregation laws that put them above Black, Brown, and Indigenous communities in American racial hierarchies.
 However, they were not treated fairly (e.g. employment discrimination) by dominant white groups (e.g. people from England, the Netherlands, Ireland, Germany and Scandinavia).
-It was only by consistently reinforcing and perpetuating racism against Black, Brown, and Indigenous communities, that these communities were eventually fully incorporated into “whiteness.”
+It was only by consistently reinforcing and perpetuating racism against Black, Brown, and Indigenous communities that these communities were eventually incorporated into “whiteness.”

 One Drop Rule

 It’s important to emphasize that racism is a global phenomenon.
-Some people may be quick to decry egregious forms of racism in North America and fail to acknowledge racism in their own context.
+Some people may be quick to decry egregious forms of racism in North America and fail to acknowledge racism in their context.
 Race is constructed in many ways around the world.
-The U.S. uses the one-drop rule to determine someone’s race.
-This means that if someone has any Black ancestry at all, then they are usually considered Black.
+The United States (US) uses the one-drop rule to determine someone’s race.
+This means that if someone has any Black ancestry, they are usually considered Black.
 In Brazil and other parts of Latin America, colonizing forces were less apprehensive about interracial children.
 As a result, Brazil became a far more multiracial and racially fluid society.
 Despite not having any segregation or apartheid laws throughout its history that many other countries imposed, Brazil still struggles with issues of colourism.

 Colourism